dumejiego00/csv-to-map/README.md

 # Map CSV Project

-A project that visualizes places from a CSV file on a Google Map and generates a text file categorizing these places.
+This is a project that visualizes places from a CSV file on a Google Map and generates a text file categorizing these places.

+⚠️ **Warning: API Key Security** ⚠️

+🚨 **Do NOT deploy this project with your API keys as-is!** 🚨

+Parcel builds the frontend in a way that **exposes your API keys** publicly.
+This project was created for learning purposes to demonstrate:

+- 🏗️ **Polymorphism** in TypeScript
+- 🌐 **Frontend building** with Parcel
+- 📂 **CSV file processing**
+- 🗺️ **Google Maps integration**
+- 📍 **Geolocation APIs usage**

+🔒 **Recommendation:**
+- Use this project in **local development mode** only.
+- Explore secure methods to hide your API keys (e.g., using backend proxies, serverless functions, or environment variables with server-side handling).

 ## Features